richbrill/rest/README.md

 ```

 If you choose to generate the authentication API, you can start to play with it.
-> Note that creating and authenticating users needs a master key (which is defined in the `.env` file)
+> Note that creating and authenticating users needs a master key (which is defined in the `.env` file).

 Create a user (sign up):
 ```bash